Capital Facilities Advisory Committee

 CFAC 2021-22 | Community Recommendations for Future Facilities (Priority List) - Continued

 CFAC 2019-21 | Community Recommendations for Future Facilities (Priority List)

 CFAC 2018-19 | Phase 2 Bond Recommendations & Long-Range Capital Facilities Planning

 CFAC 2015-16 | Phase 1 Bond Recommendations & Long-Range Capital Facilities Planning

 How Are CFAC Members Chosen?

 Municipalities, community organizations and staff labor organizations each appoint one member, plus each of our four comprehensive high schools each appoint one student, for about 20 appointees.
-The remaining 20 members are community volunteers.
-Each year, we invite community members to enter their names in a lottery for open committee seats.
+The remaining 20+ members are community volunteers.
+Each session, we invite community members to enter their names in a lottery for open committee seats.
 We draw names from geographic service areas in our district to ensure balanced representation.